randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 ##### Delete of the entire ControlPlane (kubectl delete controlplane my-controlplane)

 - Completely removing the control plane and issuing a delete on the underlying machines.
-  - Deletion is equivalent to a scale to 1 followed by a deletion of a single replica Control Plane.
+  - Deletion is equivalent to a scale to 1 followed by a deletion of a single replica control plane.
+- User documentation should focus on deletion of the Cluster resource rather than the ControlPlane resource.
+- Cluster deletion will need to be modified to ensure ControlPlane deletion is done in the proper order.

 ##### Cluster upgrade (using create-swap-and-delete)